 Data are derived from analyses of opinions and orders from the courts of appeals.
-The type of appeals code indicates the types of issues that are raised in the case.
-The types of appeals codes are: (1) sentencing issues only, (2) sentencing and conviction issues, (3) conviction issues only, (4) Anders Brief, and (5) unknown.
-For coding purposes, an appeal involves sentencing issues when the appellant either argues that the district court erred during the sentencing phase or raises issues concerning the applicability of the guidelines to the case at hand.
+The type of appeal indicates the type of issue that is raised in the case.
+The types of appeals are: (1) sentence only, (2) sentence and conviction, (3) conviction only, and (4) unknown.
+For coding purposes, a sentence only appeal occurs when the appellant either argues that the district court erred during the sentencing phase or raises issues concerning the applicability of the guidelines to the case at hand.
 In some cases, the appellant is challenging some part of the plea agreement involving sentencing.
-These issues are also considered sentencing issues.